 L’AuRa is the result of diligent discovery, state of the art nano-science and a collaborative team penchant for uncompromising precision.

-Presently no rapid human diagnostic testing system can deliver central laboratory grade precision in a small mobile point of care format at the point of clinical need without sacrificing accuracy and quality.
-The current multi-billion dollar immuno-diagnostic marketplace relies substantially on time consuming central laboratory testing; a fifty-year old analog based technology.
+Presently no rapid human diagnostic testing system can deliver central laboratory grade high-sensitivity quantitation in a rapid mobile point of care format without sacrificing precision or quality.

-The simplicity and inherent mobility of LamdaGen’s sensor technology enables advanced systems that fulfill the unmet global market need for precise clinical or consumer oriented, rapid “on the spot” mobile POC testing as defined by:
+The simplicity and robust mobility of LamdaGen’s sensor technology enable advanced single-step detection systems to fulfill the unmet global need for patient-centric POC testing as defined by:

 - High analytical sensitivity with quantitative precision